elixx/espServer/README.md

 ### TODOs:
 * esp8266 port - This should be possible to port to esp3266 by porting to use uasyncio instead of _threads.
 * sdcard support - [moar storage](https://learn.adafruit.com/micropython-hardware-sd-cards/micropython)
+* clean up /config API
 * webapp content
-    * with a MicroWebSrv handler for an API endpoint - handle get/post/put requests
+    * with a MicroWebSrv handler for an API endpoint to handle get/post/put requests:
       * javascript single-page app for message board / graffiti wall / chatroom / file sharing portal
       * javascript emulators / games like [this](https://github.com/fcambus/jsemu/blob/master/README.md) or [this](https://github.com/marciot/retroweb-vintage-computer-museum/blob/master/README.md)
       * GPIO control interface - interactive crowd-controlled LED matrix
 * Interface with another device via GPIO for upstream connectivity or logging - post new content, access logs, etc. externally
 * Mesh networking to allow for upstream connectivity / distributed ESP servers